Elaborative encoding: Mnemonics

 In a study performed by Karpicke and Smith (2012), four experiments were conducted with elaborative study conditions based around mnemonics.
 The experiments consisted of using imagery-based keyword method for Experiments 1 and 2, a verbal elaboration method for Experiment 3, and identical word pairs in Experiment 4.

-In Experiment 1, participants learned uncommon English words paired with their definition and were divided into three groups- repeated retrieval, repeated study, and drop.
+In Experiment 1, participants learned uncommon English words paired with their definition and were divided into three groups: repeated retrieval, repeated study, and drop.
 After each correct recall in the drop group the pair of words were removed from future study and retrieval tasks.
 After each correct recall of the repeated study group, the word pairs were removed from the study groups but not recall groups.
 After each correct recall of the retrieval group the words were removed from the recall groups but not the study groups.
-Subjects were asked to recall the word pairings one week later..
+Subjects were asked to recall the word pairings one week later.
 Experiment 2 had the same design as the first, but two differences and had the same results as the first experiment.
 Experiment 3 had similar procedure with Swahili-English word pairs but had a fourth group: repeated elaborations.
 The results of Experiment 3 showed that long term retention was more effective with repeated retrieval than repeated verbal elaborations.
 Experiment 4 the subjects were asked to learn word pairs and had different cues for target words or cues that would act as the target word.

 Results showed that repeated retrieval enhanced long term memory and mnemonics do not stem from elaborations, unless it was for the first recall.
-The experimenters do not undermine the effects that elaboration has on a persons ability to learn, it just did not apply in this experiment.
+The experimenters do not undermine the effects that elaboration has on a person's ability to learn, it just did not apply in this experiment.